sudachen/dstoolbox/toolbox/README.md

 sh ~/.dstoolbox/up
 ````

 The DS Toolbox will start automatically with Docker when Docker is starting.
+You have not start DS Toolbox every time, just start Docker or enble Docker to start automatically at system boot time.

 Jupyterlab is available on localhost:8888.
 This toolbox supports google  Colaboratory.
 Notebooks on google drive can be opened by Colaboratory and calculated on local DS toolbox, just connect it to the local runtime on 8888 port.